g4eml/RP2040_Synth/README.md

 ## Description

 A Fractional N synthesiser controller based on the RP2040 processor.
-This currently supports 4 different type of synthesiser chip, the ADF4351, the Max2870 the LMX2595 and the CMT2119A.
+This currently supports 4 different type of synthesiser chip, the ADF4351, the Max2870, the LMX2595 the CMT2119A and the ADF5355.

 ## Features